gulgit/rb/Assessment-of-efficacy-of-AIDS-awareness-booklet.md

 ## ratio of variances
 ##           3.651135
 ```
-* The results (p-value < 0.05) show that the variances for the two scores are equal, and supporting the assumption of homegenity.
+* The results (p-value < 0.05) support our the assumption of homegenity in the two variances.

 ### Hypotheses testing
 The null hypothesis is that there is no difference between the mean scores of pre-test and post-test scores.